dicengine/dice/doc/doxygen/DICe_MainPage.md

 Copyright 2015 Sandia Corporation.
 Under the terms of Contract DE-AC04-94AL85000 with Sandia Corporation, the U.S. Government retains certain rights in this software.
+SAND number for the information contained in the documentation and tutorials: SAND2015-10606 O

 [DICe Home Page] (http://dice.sandia.gov)